‘No family member would ever do that for me’: Migrant worker with cancer on Singapore volunteer’s help

 Mannan was taken to hospital last December after severe diarrhoea.
 He had been feeling unwell for two months.
 In hospital, doctors found that he had kidney problems and stomach cancer.
 He underwent surgery to create a stoma, or abdominal opening, for waste to flow out into a bag.

 Helping him has been far from straightforward.
-Before Mohapatra could speak to the 46-year-old for the first time, he had to get another IRR volunteer to top up credit in Mannan’s phone.
+Before Mohapatra could speak to the 46-year-old for the first time, he had to get another ItsRainingRaincoats volunteer to top up credit in Mannan’s phone.

 He tried to get an understanding of Mannan’s home situation and began making arrangements for the worker’s cancer treatment in Bangladesh.
 Through a friend’s friend in the country, he got Mannan plugged into a charity that helps cancer patients.